2010 United States Senate special election in Delaware: Campaign

-Incumbent U.S. Senator Ted Kaufman opted not to seek election to the Senate in 2010.
+Incumbent U.S. Senator Ted Kaufman opted not to seek election for the remainder of the term in 2010.
 Former Lieutenant Governor John Carney and State Attorney General Beau Biden, both Democrats, opted not to seek the Senate seat, either.
-New Castle County Executive Chris Coons became the Democratic Party's U.S. Senate nominee; he did not face a primary challenge.
+New Castle County Executive Chris Coons became the Democratic Party nominee by default, as he did not face a primary challenge.

-Following her upset victory in the Republican primary, Christine O'Donnell continued to face a split reaction from the leaders in the local, state, and national Republican Party.
+Following her upset victory in the Republican primary, O'Donnell continued to face a split reaction from the leaders in the local, state, and national Republican Party.
 Castle said he would not support O'Donnell.

 The National Republican Senatorial Committee similarly released a statement almost immediately following O'Donnell's primary win, stating that they would not spend money to support her or her campaign.
 However, Texas Senator John Cornyn, chairman of the NRSC, released a statement later stating he did not know where the release from within his organization originated.
 He then offered the maximum $42,000 donation to her campaign; Cornyn acknowledged, however, that he was not sure if she could win.
-Former Governor of Massachusetts and 2012 presidential candidate Mitt Romney also contributed to O'Donnell's general election funds.
-However, former White House adviser and Republican strategist Karl Rove said following O'Donnell's victory, "This is not a race we're going to be able to win."
+Former Governor of Massachusetts and future 2012 presidential nominee Mitt Romney also contributed to O'Donnell's general election funds.
+However, former White House adviser and Republican strategist Karl Rove said following O'Donnell's primary victory, "This is not a race we're going to be able to win."

 The morning following the primary, Public Policy Polling released a tweet indicating that their polling found that primary voters who voted for Mike Castle supported Coons, the Democratic opponent, over O'Donnell 44 percent to 28 percent in a general election.
 An October 16 report by CNN indicated that Coons was leading O'Donnell by double digits in polls.